dominikrivoir/dominikrivoir.github.io/index.md

 ## About Me

 I am an Applied Scientist at Amazon in Berlin.
-Before that, I was a PhD student under the supervision of Prof. Stefanie Speidel at the [National Center for Tumor Diseases (NCT)](https://www.nct-dresden.de/forschung/departments-and-groups/department-for-translational-surgical-oncology.html) and the [Centre for Tactile Internet (CeTI)](https://ceti.one/) of TU Dresden, Germany.
+Before that, I completed my PhD under the supervision of Prof. Stefanie Speidel at the [National Center for Tumor Diseases (NCT)](https://www.nct-dresden.de/forschung/departments-and-groups/department-for-translational-surgical-oncology.html) and the [Centre for Tactile Internet (CeTI)](https://ceti.one/) of TU Dresden, Germany.

-My PhD research is located in Video Understanding as well as Neural Rendering for Surgical Computer Vision applications.
+My PhD research was focused on Video Understanding as well as Neural Rendering for Surgical Computer Vision applications.
 I am interested in the intersection of academic and application-driven research and aim to identify gaps between common Computer Vision methods and surgical applications.

 ## Research Interests